More concerns raised by experts over eating disorder prevalence

-As the author of a respected books on the subject 'Working with Eating Disorders and Self-Esteem' Dr Yellowlees is a renowned practitioner in the field and of the firm opinion that idealistic images are a major factor in the prevalence of anorexia and related conditions.
+As the author of a respected book on the subject 'Working with Eating Disorders and Self-Esteem' Dr Yellowlees is a renowned practitioner in the field and of the firm opinion that idealistic images are a major factor in the prevalence of anorexia and related conditions.

-Dr Yellowlees continued: "Young women seeking a sense of self-esteem, self-identity and confident femininity are more vulnerable to society's seductive messages suggesting that in order to be worthy, sexy, successful, powerful and happy they must pursue the perfect body at all costs."
+Dr Yellowlees continued: "Young women seeking a sense of self-esteem, self-identity and confident femininity are more vulnerable to society's seductive messages suggesting that in order to be worthy, sexy, successful, powerful and happy they must pursue the perfect body at all costs.

 "They look up to and emulate female role models for direction about how to live as a woman in our society.
 Today these women are generally thin.
-This is not healthy."
+This is not healthy.

-"The media and glossy magazines in particular are in a unique position to actually change perceptions and make a real difference and I have asked that they exert editorial influence to do so."
+"The media and glossy magazines in particular are in a unique position to actually change perceptions and make a real difference and I have asked that they exert editorial influence to do so.

-"A change in what they see on the pages of prestigious magazines could change the image young girls strive for and hopefully save some of them from the misery of an eating disorder."
+"A change in what they see on the pages of prestigious magazines could change the image young girls strive for and hopefully save some of them from the misery of an eating disorder.

 "Eating disorders are complex conditions and often require a number of different professionals working together to treat them.
 The health consequences of an ongoing eating disorder can be severe and sometimes fatal.
-The sooner an eating disorder diagnosis is made, the sooner treatment can begin and the greater the chances of a successful recovery."
+The sooner an eating disorder diagnosis is made, the sooner treatment can begin and the greater the chances of a successful recovery.

 "It can be difficult for anyone to acknowledge that they have an eating disorder but professional help should always be sought as soon as possible.
-Anorexia needs specialist help to treat both the psychological causes and its physical effects."
+Anorexia needs specialist help to treat both the psychological causes and its physical effects.

 "Contacting your GP is often the easiest way to get help and further treatment.
-They may offer you psychological counselling or dietary counselling, or refer you to a specialist, such as the Priory hospitals for further assessment.
+They may offer you psychological counselling or dietary counselling, or refer you to a specialist, such as Priory for further assessment.
 This may lead to outpatient treatment or, if more serious, day or inpatient treatment."